-2 dead, 1 arrested after shooting near synagogue in Germany
+German synagogue is attacked on holy day; 2 dead nearby

 Police then came into the shop, he said.

 Synagogues are often protected by police in Germany.
-Police in two other cities in eastern Germany, Dresden and Leipzig, stepped up security at synagogues there after the shooting in Halle.
+Security was stepped up at synagogues in other cities after the shooting in Halle.

+Vice Chancellor Olaf Scholz said that “all our country’s citizens of Jewish faith can be sure that we are with them with our whole heart and we will give them all the security that is possible.”

+The U.S. Embassy in Berlin said “today’s attack is an attack on all of us, and the perpetrators must be held accountable.”

-Police said shots were also fired Wednesday in Landsberg, about 15 kilometers (nearly 10 miles) from Halle but it wasn’t clear whether the two shootings were related.
-Scores of police vans and a helicopter could be seen on the edge of the small town a few hours later.
+Police said shots were also fired Wednesday in Landsberg, about 15 kilometers (nearly 10 miles) from Halle but it wasn’t clear whether the two situations were related.

-Chancellor Angela Merkel’s spokesman, Steffen Seibert, lamented what he called “terrible news from Halle” but government officials said they had no information on the attack.

 The European Parliament held a moment of silence at the start of its session Wednesday to mark the unfolding situation in Halle.

-Note: An earlier version of this story was updated to correct the spelling of the Jewish community leader’s surname to Privorozki, not Privorotzki.